The answers to questions frequently asked…

 Tom Volk has already answered this question in eloquent detail.
 Although you will find little sympathy on his pages, do have a look for an introduction to the hideously fantastic stinkhorns.
+If it’s not a stinkhorn, see if you can ID it on this Urban Mushrooms site.
 The short answer to your underlying question?
 Pave your yard.

 Can you identify this mushroom/mold for me?

 It’s very hard to identify mushrooms from photographs alone.
 I often want to understand things like how the gills are attached, the color of the spore print, the aroma, the substrate, the geographic location, and geeky things like whether there is an amyloid reaction in Melzer’s reagent.
 Because of all this, and because my mushroom ID expertise is confined to my own bioregion, I cannot offer edibility information based on emailed photos.
 What about molds?
 It’s usually downright impossible to identify molds from a photograph, no matter how beautifully luxuriant they are.
 Your best bet is to find a local expert who can help you… No, actually your best bet is to slowly learn about fungi so that you can have the unique pleasure of identifying them yourself.
 NAMA provides a listing of mushroom clubs across North America.
 Find one in your neck of the woods and sign up.

 At Cornell, people who work on fungi can be found all over the place, but the greatest concentration of fungal biologists is in the Department of Plant Pathology and Plant-Microbe Biology–turns out that most plant diseases are caused by fungi (voracious little things).
 If you’re a Cornell undergrad, you’ll find most fungusy classes through our department, including:

 - George Hudler’s famous PLPA 2010, ‘Magical Mushrooms, Mischievous Molds‘